x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/client-access-rules/procedures-for-client-access-rules.md

 ms.date: 9/12/2018
 ms.audience: ITPro
 ms.topic: article
-ms.service: exchange-online
+ms.service: exchange-server-it-pro
 localization_priority: Normal
 description: "Summary: Learn how to view, create, modify, delete, and test Client Access Rules in Exchange 2019."
 ---

 # Procedures for Client Access Rules in Exchange Server

-Client Access Rules allow or block client connections to your Exchange 2019 organization based on the properties of the connection.
+Client Access Rules allow or block Exchange admin center (EAC) or remote PowerShell connections to your Exchange 2019 organization based on the properties of the connection.
 For more information about Client Access Rules, see [Client Access Rules in Exchange Server](client-access-rules.md).

 > [!TIP]
 > Verify that your rules work the way you expect.
 Be sure to thoroughly test each rule and the interactions between rules.
 For more information, see the [Use the Exchange Management Shell to test Client Access Rules](#use-the-exchange-management-shell-to-test-client-access-rules) section later in this topic.